Purchase Order Finance and Invoice Factoring Line

 Result: With factoring in place, the Chef can take his gourmet food business as far, and grow as fast, as he wants.

-About Paragon: For over 23 years, Paragon Financial Group has provided working capital solutions for growing companies throughout the U.S. They serve small to large-size companies across a wide variety of industries through accounts receivable, invoice factoring, and purchase order financing up to $3 million per month in volume.
-Paragon is a leading source for receivables financing, government contract financing, payroll funding, and purchase order financing.
+About Paragon: For over 24 years, Paragon Financial Group has provided working capital solutions for growing companies throughout the U.S. They serve small to large-size companies across a wide variety of industries through accounts receivable, invoice factoring, and purchase order financing up to $3 million per month in volume.
+Paragon is a leading source of receivables financing, government contract financing, payroll funding, and purchase order financing.